This Is How You Get Cast On

 "I think he's misunderstood," Montgomery reveals to Refinery29.

-"He's humanized a bit, in episode 8.
+"He's humanised a bit, in episode 8.
 It becomes more evident why he is the way he is."

 One part of playing Billy that didn't bother Montgomery one bit?
 His questionable choice of hair styles.
 When asked how it felt to rock the blonde mullet, the actor said he was all for it.